Alton, Illinois: 20th century

 Because of Alton's location at the Mississippi River, the Great Flood of 1993 with its high water levels caused severe damage to the city.
 Alton's water supply was cut off due to flooding, and townspeople had to be supplied with bottled water for more than three weeks.
 Many local businesses, including Anheuser-Busch of St. Louis, donated funds to help the people of Alton.

-The original bridge connecting Alton with West Alton, Missouri, was a two-lane (one in each direction) bridge that had become a hazard for motorists and a hindrance for emergency vehicles.
+The original bridge connecting Alton with West Alton, Missouri, with only one lane in each direction, had become a hazard for motorists and a hindrance for emergency vehicles.
 The northernmost bridge in the St. Louis metropolitan area, it was torn down in the 1990s.
 The current Clark Bridge, with two lanes of divided traffic in each direction, plus two bike lanes, opened in 1994.
 Work had proceeded during the Great Flood of 1993.
-The award-winning cable-stayed design was done by Hanson Engineers of Springfield, Illinois.
+The award-winning, cable-stayed design was done by Hanson Engineers of Springfield, Illinois.
 Pieces of cables identical to those of the bridge were handed out in educational settings all over the city to allow the city's children to "take home a piece of the bridge".
-The complex work of construction of the bridge, in which engineers had to deal with the strong river current, barge traffic and the 1993 flood, was featured in the documentary Super Bridge on Nova.
+The complex work of construction of the bridge, in which engineers had to deal with the strong river current, barge traffic, and the 1993 flood, was featured in the documentary Super Bridge on Nova.